bsamot10/EuroleagueDataETL/README.md

 # EuroleagueProject
-A collection of Python tools for Euroleague data ETL and analysis.
+A collection of Python tools for Euroleague data ETL and Analysis.